Michael Morpurgo: Political views

-In a January 2014 article, Morpurgo stated "as we begin to mark the centenary of the first world war, we should honour those who died, most certainly, and gratefully too, but we should never glorify...
+In a January 2014 article, Morpurgo stated "as we begin to mark the century of the first world war, we should honour those who died, most certainly, and gratefully too, but we should never glorify.
 Come each November over the next four years, let the red poppy and the white poppy be worn together to honour those who died, to keep our faith with them, to make of this world a place where freedom and peace can reign together."

-In August 2014, Morpurgo was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.
+In August 2014, Morpurgo was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in September's referendum on that issue.

-Prior to the 2015 general election, he was one of several celebrities who endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.
+Prior to the 2015 general election, Morpurgo endorsed the parliamentary candidacy of the Green Party's Caroline Lucas.

 In 2016, he condemned government plans to extend grammar schools as divisive and "quite deeply stupid".

-In the run-up to the 2016 United Kingdom European Union membership referendum, Morpurgo expressed his support for the European Union in an interview with the BBC, and reinforced this with a ten-minute BBC Radio 4 'Point of View' on 5 August 2018.
+In the run-up to the 2016 United Kingdom European Union membership referendum, Morpurgo expressed his support for the European Union in an interview with the BBC, and reinforced this with a ten-minute BBC Radio 4 A Point of View interview on 5 August 2018.

-Honors and appointments
+Honours and appointments

-Morpurgo and his wife Clare were both appointed a Member of the Order of the British Empire (MBE) in the 1999 Birthday Honours for services to young people.
+Morpurgo and his wife Clare were each appointed Members of the Order of the British Empire (MBE) in the 1999 Birthday Honours for services to young people.
 He was advanced to Officer of the Order of the British Empire (OBE) in the 2006 Birthday Honours for services to literature and was made a Knight Bachelor in the 2018 New Year Honours for services to literature and charity.

+He was elected a Fellow of the Royal Society of Literature in 2004.

+In 2012, Morpurgo was made an Honorary Graduate of the University of Suffolk.

 Morpurgo was awarded an honorary doctorate at Bishop Grosseteste University on 17 July 2013.
+He was awarded an Honorary Fellowship by the University of Chichester in 2014.

 He was awarded the honorary degree of Doctor of Letters (D.Litt.) by Newcastle University on 12 July 2017.

 Morpurgo was appointed a Deputy Lieutenant for Devon on 10 April 2015.

 Morpurgo is also President of BookTrust, the UK's largest children's reading charity.

+On 9 November 2023 Morpurgo was awarded an honorary doctorate at University of Plymouth, after writing almost all of his 150 books in the county of Devon.